mam1/Pcon/README.md

 The code was developed in c using SimpleIDE.
 The development platform is a Parallax C3 making use of flash memory and the SD card.
 A DS3231 real time clock module is connected to the C3's i2c bus (pins 28,29) to provide a time reference.
 The DS3231 module, the AQY212GH relays and terminals for the external connections are mounted on an additional board connected to the C3.
 ####Language:
-C - Propgcc
+C - Propgcc, SimpleIDE, Sublime Text
 ####Hardware:
-* Parallax - C3 micro controller
+* C3 micro controller, Parallax
-* Parallax - Digital IO Board (DIOB), Sharp solid state relays part# S202S02F
+* Digital IO Board (DIOB), Sharp solid state relays part# S202S02F, Parallax
-* adafruit - ChronoDot real time clock module, based on a DS3231.
+* ChronoDot real time clock module, based on a DS3231, adafruit
-* Newark   - AQY212GH PhotoMOS relays
+* AQY212GH PhotoMOS relays, Newark
+* MID400 Line Monitor, Newark

 ####Command processor functions:
 * name channels